 DCS maintains the computerized Child Protection Index to organize and access information on substantiated child abuse and neglect assessment reports.
 IC 31-33-26-2.
 Substantiated reports concerning parents, guardians, and custodians are included in the Index.
-Unless a court has determined that the child is a CHINS based on a substantiated report of abuse or neglect that names the perpetrator, DCS shall notify the parent, guardian, or custodian of the child named in the report and any perpetrator identified by DCS who is not a parent, guardian, or custodian, that DCS has entered the substantiated report into the Index within thirty (30) days after the entry of the report into the Index.
+Unless a court has determined that the child is a CHINS based on a substantiated report of abuse or neglect that names the perpetrator or the facts presented at a CHINS hearing are consistent with the report of abuse or neglect, DCS shall notify the parent, guardian, or custodian of the child named in the report and any perpetrator identified by DCS who is not a parent, guardian, or custodian, that DCS has entered the substantiated report into the Index within thirty (30) days after the entry of the report into the Index.
 IC 31-33-26-8(a), (b).
-The identified perpetrator, including the child's parent, guardian, or custodian, may request an administrative hearing unless a court is in the process of making a determination.
-IC 31-33-26-8(c).
-The reason for the administrative hearing is to give the identified perpetrator the opportunity to convince the administrative hearing officer that the substantiation by DCS of abuse or neglect is not correct.
+The identified perpetrator, including the child's parent, guardian, or custodian, may request an administrative hearing unless a court is in the process of making a determination, IC 31-33-26-8(c).
+The reason for the administrative hearing is to give the identified perpetrator the opportunity to convince the administrative hearing officer that the DCS substantiation of abuse or neglect is not correct.
 The identified perpetrator's request for an administrative hearing must be made within thirty days of DCS service of notice to the identified perpetrator, unless the identified perpetrator demonstrates that failure to request an administrative hearing was due to excusable neglect or fraud.
 IC 31-33-26-8(d).

 At the administrative hearing, DCS must prove by a preponderance of the evidence that the identified perpetrator is responsible for the child's abuse or neglect.
 IC 31-33-26-9(b).
-The administrative hearing officer shall not exclude hearsay evidence.
+The administrative hearing officer shall consider hearsay evidence to be competent evidence and may not exclude hearsay evidence based on the technical rules of evidence.
 If hearsay evidence is objected to and does not fall within a recognized exception to the hearsay rule, the resulting order may not be based solely on hearsay evidence.
 IC 31-33-26-9(c).
-Effective July 1, 2012, the administrative hearing officer may consider children's hearsay evidence as allowed by the Child Hearsay Exception at IC 31-34-13-1.
-After listening to the evidence, the administrative hearing officer can order DCS to change or expunge the substantiated report.
+The administrative hearing officer may consider children's hearsay evidence as allowed by the Child Hearsay Exception at IC 31-34-13-1.
+If DCS fails to carry the burden of proof, the administrative hearing officer can order DCS to change or expunge the substantiated report.
 IC 31-33-26-9(d).
 The administrative hearing officer can also order DCS to amend a substantiated report by deleting the name of the alleged perpetrator if the hearing officer finds that the person was not the perpetrator of child abuse or neglect that occurred.
 IC 31-33-26-15(b).